 - Don't mix up knowledge with conclusions about a (sub)system, and also don't mix this up with the real state of that (sub)system.
 In reality, you don't have any knowledge about a complex distributed system.
 You only may have some knowledge about some parts of the system, but you cannot "see" a complex distributed system as a whole.
 What you think is your knowledge, isn't knowledge in reality: in many cases, it is conclusion, not knowledge.
 Don't mix this up! - Some systems are more complex than your model of it.
 Don't neglect important parts (such as networks, routers, switches, cables, plugs) which may lead you to wrong conclusions! - Don't restrict your mind to boolean models of healthyness.
 Doing so can easily create unnecessary damage by construction, and even at concept level.
 You should know from software engineering that defects in concepts or models are much more serious than simple bugs in implementations.
 Choosing the wrong model cannot be fixed as easily as a typical bug or a typo. - Try to deduce the state of a system as reliably as possible.
 If you don't know something for sure, don't generally assume that it has gone wrong.
 Don't confuse missing knowledge with the conclusion that something is bad.
 Boolean algebra restricts your mind to either "good" or "bad".
 Use at least tri-state algebra which has a means for expressing "unknown".
 Even better: attach a probability to anything you (believe to) know.
-Errare humanum est: nothing is absolutely for sure. - Oversimplification: don't report an "unknown" or even a "broken" state for a complex system whenever a smaller subsystem exists for which you have some knowledge (or you can conclude something about it with reasonable evidence).
+Errare humanum est: nothing is absolutely for sure - Oversimplification: don't report an "unknown" or even a "broken" state for a complex system whenever a smaller subsystem exists for which you have some knowledge (or you can conclude something about it with reasonable evidence).
+Otherwise, your users / sysadmins may draw wrong conclusions, and assume that the whole system is broken, while in reality only some minor part has some minor problem.
+Users could then likely make wrong decisions, which may then easily lead to bigger damages.